-The information in the report to which this statement is attached that relates to the Estimation and Reporting of Underground Gold Mineral Resources at the Penny's Find deposit is based on information compiled by Ms Jill Irvin BSc, a Competent Person who is a current Member of the Australian Institute of Geoscientists (MAIG 3035).
-Ms Irvin, Principal Geologist at Entech Pty Ltd, is an independent consultant to Horizon Minerals Ltd (HRZ) with sufficient experience relevant to the style of mineralisation and deposit type under consideration and to the activities being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
-Ms Irvin consents to the inclusion in the report of matters based on her information in the form and context in which it appears.
+The information in the report to which this statement is attached that relates to the Estimation and Reporting of Underground Gold Mineral Resources at the Pennys Find deposit is based on information compiled by Mr Stephen Godfrey, a Competent Person who is a current Fellow of the Australian Institute of Mining and Metallurgy (FAusIMM 110542) and Member of the Australian Institute of Geoscientists (MAIG 3993).
+Mr Godfrey is the Resource Development Manager for Horizon Minerals Ltd and has sufficient experience relevant to the style of mineralisation and deposit type under consideration and to the activities being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
+Mr Godfrey consents to the inclusion in the report of matters based on the information in the form and context in which it appears.